Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 **MainTex:** Basically this is a diffuse map, colorable parts should be grayscale.
-Alpha channel is also supported for cutoff.
+Alpha channel is also supported for cutoff. sRGB colorspace.

 **ColorMask:** This is basically the same as vanilla.
 Color is black, Color2 is Red, Color3 is Green, Color4 is Blue.
-Default is black (Color).
+Default is black (All Color1).
+Linear colorspace.

 **BumpMap:** Ordinary OpenGL normal map.
 The strength is controlled by BumpScale.

 **DetailMask:** This texture used for adding DetailGlossMap masks.
 R - Detail Mask 1, G - Detail Mask 2.
 The black parts are not affected, leave empty if you don't need detail bumps.
+Linear colorspace.

 **DetailGlossMap:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
 UV scaling controlled by DetailUV.
 Masked by DetailMask R channel.
 The strength is controlled by DetailNormalMapScale

 **DetailGlossMap2:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
 UV scaling controlled by DetailUV2.
 Masked by DetailMask G channel.
 The strength is controlled by DetailNormalMapScale2

 **MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.
+Linear colorspace.

 **OcclusionMap:** This packed map, R - Occlusion map.
+Linear colorspace.

+###### Only for Cutoff shader variants:

 **Noise Texture:** The noise texture can be used to generate special dithering.
 Only in Cutoff versions.

+###### Only for Iridescent shader variants:

 **ColorRamp:** Only for iridescent shaders.
 Color texture for the iridescent specularity.
 Reccommend to use my [raindbowColorRamp.png](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/Shaders%20ASE/Iridescent/raindbowColorRamp.png)